 When it comes to dad, t hink about gadgets that will help make everyday living easier.
 Consider items like lighted magnifiers for people who have trouble making out the fine print on labels, or large-face watches or clocks.
 Some other options include:

 - Optelec PowerSlider Pocket Magnifier: This battery-operated magnifier offers 2X magnification and can fit into any pocket.
 Sold at Sight Connection, this handy magnifier comes with a protective case and is ideal for reading small print.
 Another feature of this product is the LED light.

 - Big Display Alarm Clock: From Maxi Aids, this alarm clock is an ideal Father's Day gift.
-Not only will he be able to see the big display clearly, this clock also has AM/FM radio and a MP3 input as well as an option to wake up to either a buzzer or radio as an alarm.
+Not only will he be able to see the big display clearly, this clock talks to you and has several options for setting the alarm, snoozing and giving reminders.

 Clothing Gift Ideas

 Clothing is another good choice when you are looking for Father's Day gifts.
 If you aren't sure about the size or color, you have a couple of options.
 Some stores will print off a gift receipt that allows the recipient to return or exchange the item within in a certain time.
 You also have the option of giving a gift card and letting Dad choose his gift.
 If you're in the market for something wearable as a gift for Dad, consider the following options:

 - Cozy Slippers: L.L.
 Bean offers a variety of slippers for men.
 Expect to find styles with or without a back, ones lined with cozy fleece or shearling and ones done in leather, suede or even corduroy.

 - Cardigan Sweater: A warm sweater, such as J. Crew's cotton-cashmere cardigan, is a versatile buy.
 It buttons up the front and can be machine washed.